 Albemarle County Public Schools (“ACPS”) is committed to a balanced and equitable assessment system.
 Balanced assessment systems provide accurate and timely information about student learning and achievement.
 The crux of a balanced assessment system is equitable grading practices.
 Healthy grading practices encourage and support learning by helping students and teachers see that their continued efforts will result in success.

 Grades (grading) are the representation of student achievement, either a letter or number score, and should accurately represent a student’s mastery of course standards.
 The purpose of a grade is to communicate student achievement at a point in time.
 Grades will be accurate, supportive of student learning, and consistent.
+To ensure effective communication of grades, school staff shall provide an explanation of the grading system to students and parents/legal guardians at the beginning of each school year.
+Schools shall communicate to parents and students on a regular basis an evaluation of the student’s progress toward meeting the academic objectives.

 Assessment is gathering and interpreting information to determine where students are on a continuum of what they know, understand, and are able to do.
 It is the act of describing student performance, primarily for the purpose of enhancing learning.
 Teachers will develop balanced assessment plans that provide sufficient and useful evidence of the students’ needs, progress, and achievement.